dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 .. image:: figure/example_table_3.png

-Now, the necessary formatting for a list-table will be added, in a new column, to the reformatted data in column E.  As asterisk represents the start of a row.
+Now, the necessary formatting for a list-table will be added, in a new column, to the reformatted data in column E.  An asterisk represents the start of a row.
 It is important that the asterisk be lined up with the first colon under the metadata information described above (e.g. the first colon in ":width:" and ":header-rows:").
 Note that in the example below, there are three